kartgoel/HydraDocumentation/docs/inferenceEngineNew.rst

 Parameters
 ~~~~~~~~~~~~~~~~~~~~~

-- ''DBConnector'': An object used to connect to the database
+- ``DBConnector``: An object used to connect to the database
-- ''data'':A string representing the path to plots for analysis.
+- ``data``:A string representing the path to plots for analysis.
-- ''debug_mode'': An optional boolean flag indicating whether or not the debug mode is enabled.
+- ``debug_mode``: An optional boolean flag indicating whether or not the debug mode is enabled.
-- ''ModelRootPath'': An optional string representing the root path to the AI models in the database.
+- ``ModelRootPath``: An optional string representing the root path to the AI models in the database.
 Defaults to DB.
-- ''ChunkNumber'': An optional interger representing the number of chunks to process.
+- ``ChunkNumber``: An optional interger representing the number of chunks to process.
 Defaults to 0.
-- ''ForceModel_ID'': An optional integer representing the ID of the model to evaluate.
+- ``ForceModel_ID``: An optional integer representing the ID of the model to evaluate.
-- ''forcedPlotType'': An optional
+- ``forcedPlotType``: An optional
-- ''outfile'': An optional string representing the name of the report file.
+- ``outfile``: An optional string representing the name of the report file.
 Defaults to an empty string.
-- ''hydraHeads'': An optional object that contains additional model instances.
+- ``hydraHeads``: An optional object that contains additional model instances.

 DoDataANA